Israel warns more than 1 million people to evacuate northern Gaza

 Israel's military told the United Nations late Thursday that all of northern Gaza's population needs to evacuate to the southern portion of the enclave, a U.N. spokesman said.
 The Israeli order gave 24 hours for more than 1 million people, nearly half of Gaza's population, to evacuate.
 The Israeli order applied to all U.N. staff and those sheltered in U.N. facilities — including schools, health centers and clinics.

-Within hours of the order, Israel faced international opposition.
+Within hours of the order, Israel faced opposition, both from Hamas and on the international stage.
 "The United Nations considers it impossible for such a movement to take place without devastating humanitarian consequences," the U.N. said.

+Human Rights Watch said the roads are rubble, fuel is scarce, and the main hospital is in the evacuation zone, making it difficult for people to leave and head south.

 It remains unclear how hospitals and clinics in northern Gaza, treating the wounded and stream of victims from near-constant bombings, could be evacuated.
 Hospitals are already at full capacity across Gaza.